browserengineering/book/src/lab9-tests.md

     >>> js.run("input.getAttribute('value')")
     'hi'

-Clicking on the link should be cancelled because we don't actually want to navigate to a new page.
+Clicking on the link should be canceled because we don't actually want to navigate to a new page.

     >>> js.run("a.addEventListener('click', " +